-In the interests of expediting the search and processing of this Request, GAO is willing to provisionally pay fees up to \$200 in the event SEC denies our fee waiver requests detailed, infra, as we appeal such a determination.
-Please provide an estimate of anticipated costs in the event that fees for processing this Request will exceed \$200.
-To keep costs and copying to a minimum please provide copies of all productions to the email used to send this request.
+In the interests of avoiding delay with back-and-forth, GAO is willing to provisionally pay fees up to \$200 in the event the Office denies our fee waiver requests detailed, infra, as we appeal such a determination.
+Nonetheless, in this event, please provide an estimate of anticipated costs in the event that fees for processing this Request will exceed \$200.
 Given the nature of the records responsive to this request, all should be in electronic format, and therefore there should be no photocopying costs (see discussion, infra).

-SEC Owes Requester a Reasonable Search
+The Office Owes Requester a Reasonable Search